nawabahmadreshi/documentation/ingredients/sdk_setup/plist_manifest.md

 {% image src='/img/ingredients/configuring_the_client/ios_uri_scheme.png' half center alt='URI in plist' %}

 ### Configure Android for deep linking

+{% if page.unity %}
+**Note this is only if you want to change it manually, but this is automatically configured for you.
+{% endif %}

 Find the Activity you want to open up when a link is clicked (normally your splash Activity) and do the following: